-I go back to this Crispy Lamb Salad again and again.
+Crispy shreds of lamb paired with creamy feta, crunchy red onion and tangy roasted tomatoes, all finished off with a simple balsamic dressing.
 My absolute favourite salad of all time and hands down the best way to use up those roast dinner leftovers!
+Gluten free, super fast to throw together, and filling enough for dinner!

 I finally got around to updating this recipe.
-I think I first published it on the blog 4 years ago (check out the embarrassing old photo at the end of this post), and I reckon I've made it at least 30 or 40 times since.
+I first published it on the blog 7 years ago (check out the embarrassing old photo at the end of this post), and since then I’ve made it countless times.
+It’s my most made ‘dinner salad’ – i.e. a salad that will satisfy me for dinner, rather than leaving me feeling hungry and a bit short-changed.

 When it arrived and I took my first bite, it was one of those OMG moments.
 You know - when you know you won't be making table conversation for the rest of the meal, because that plate needs every ounce of your attention.

-I ordered it every time I went back there, until it occurred to me to recreate it at home.
+I ordered it every time I went back there – and when the restaurant closed, I started recreating it at home.

 - Crisped up pieces of lamb (I coat mine in cornflour and seasoning before frying in a little oil until perfectly crisp)